programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 # Get the Data

 This lesson will show how to create a choropleth map using two data files:
-* A file with the data we want to count and visualize: the *Fatal Force* database.
+* A file with the data to count and visualize: the *Fatal Force* database.
 * A file with data about the shapes (in this case, counties) to draw on the map: the *cartographic boundaries* file.

-We will need to add an ID field -- a FIPS numbber -- to the *Fatal Force* database in order to match the records from these two files.
-Many datafiles with county-level data will include the FIPS number, but this lesson will walk through how to add it.
+Using Pandas, these databases will be turned in to **dataframes** (DF).
+For the computer to match records in the different DFs, there needs to be common variable.
+Since the maps will be plotting county-level data, the common variable will be the **Federal Information Processing Standard** (FIPS) number.
+Many databases with county-level data include the FIPS number, but because the *Fatal Force* database does not, this lesson will walk through how to add it.

 While this lesson will demonstrate how to map data based on county geographies, if the *cartographic boundary* file has other boundaries (such as census tracts or police precincts), the same basic steps would be followed -- but the map that would be produced would reflect these different geometries.

 ## Fatal Force Data
 The *Washington Post*'s "Fatal Force" data is the data to be counted and visualized.
 The *Post* provides [documentation](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-force-database-README.md) about the data in the database.

 Pandas tries to parse data as it imports it.
 It is pretty good at recognizing *string* (character) data and *numeric* data, importing them as `object` and `int64` or `float64` datatypes.
 But Pandas struggles with date-time fields.
-If we include the keyword `parse_dates=` parameter, along with the name of the date column, Pandas will parse the date field and make it a `datetime64` datatype.
+If you include the keyword `parse_dates=` parameter, along with the name of the date column, Pandas will parse the date field and make it a `datetime64` datatype.

 This code block imports the data.
 To follow along with the lesson, use the code as written.
 If you want to see the most up-to-date version of the data from the *Washington Post*, comment-out (`#`) the first two lines and un-comment the lines for the WP's repo.
 This lesson uses the data from the *Programming Historian* website; if you use the data from the *Post*, the numbers will be different.